Northamptonshire's Neighbourhood Watch group backs rollout of SafeStreet pilot service

 The service works by registering people's reports of feeling unsafe in certain areas, be it because of graffiti, noise or even being followed, and then mapping those out to paint a clearer picture of trouble spots around Britain.

-Alan Earl, the Chairman of Northamptonshire's Neighbourhood watch group, says that the StreetSafe service will be used alongside existing networks that detect and prevent crimes.
+Alan Earl, the chairman of Northamptonshire's Neighbourhood watch group, says the StreetSafe service will be used alongside existing networks that detect and prevent crimes.
 By being able to report anonymously, he hopes this will reduce people's fears of making such reports.

 "We encourage regular contact between our scheme coordinators, and the Local Neighbourhood Policing Team, to report and discuss concerns that the community have in respect to local crime.